junhong-3dv/junhong-3dv.github.io/_pages/about.md

 ---

 ## Latest News
-Oct 2025: Our paper, "S²M²: Scalable Stereo Matching Model for Reliable Depth Estimation" was accepted to the International Conference on on Computer Vision (ICCV) 2025!
+Oct 2025: Our paper, "S²M²: Scalable Stereo Matching Model for Reliable Depth Estimation" was accepted to the International Conference on Computer Vision (ICCV) 2025!